Nick Yudell, a Photographer Discovered

 Life around him captivated him.
 He photographed his world in quiet moments and sensitive portraits.
 He anticipated avant-garde art with double exposures and experimental lighting.
 His work aspired to a modern vision that paralleled the art emerging from Europe, yet he worked without the resources that many other artists had.
 Living on the prairies, he pursued his imagination, creating vivid black and white images of glamor and grit.

-Nick Yudell (1916-1943), a young photographer from Morden, Manitoba, captured unique images of life on the prairies before sacrificing his life with the RAF in North Africa in World War II.
-His story unfolds in a new exhibition at the Manitoba Museum.
+And after Nick Yudell (1916-1943), a young photographer from Morden, Manitoba, captured unique images of life on the prairies before sacrificing his life with the RAF in North Africa in World War II.
+His story unfolds in a new traveling exhibition at the Pembina Hills Arts Council, 352 Stephen Street, Morden, Manitoba, October 3 to November 5, 2023, and at the Manitoba Museum , 2022.

 Imagine opening a box of negatives shot before World War II by a young man from rural Manitoba who died in that war.